Flash3388/2021Seminar-RobotMake/README.md

     - Switch (`DigitalInput`)
     - `false` = robot is at top. `true` = robot not at top

+- Actions to write
+  - rotate the motor until the robot has risen (indicated by the switch)

 ### Intake System

+Responsible for collecting balls from the field into the hopper for storage.

 - 1x Victor SPX (`WPI_VictorSPX`)
   - Constant Speed: 0.6
 - 1x Piston (`DoubleSolenoid`)
   - open = unfolded, close = folded

+- Actions to write
+  - rotate the motor (to collect balls)
+  - unfold system
+  - fold system

 ### Turret System

+Responsible for rotating the shooter, so it can shoot towards different directions.

 - 1x Talon SRX
   - Speed limit = 0.4

+- Actions to write
+  - rotate the motor (to direct the shooter)

 #### Advanced